top of page

 Aesthetically I’m drawn to the morphology of form, contradictions and displaying development or growth, change itself is deeply embedded in my artistic work.
 Most new works start off with a narrative combined with a certain approach on materiality.
 The choice of matter depends of what movement or change my work should represent.
 I’ve worked with water a lot in my artistic practice, which could be described as: transparent, formless and fluid.

 I have always (since I remember) been drawn to the properties of water; maybe this has to do with my youth holidays to my two very distant origins.
 You could say that both landscapes (Sweden and The Philippines) are dominantly characterized by water.
 This influenced me as a child, and gave me a broader sense of the variety of natural surroundings.
-While back home everything seemed grey and life had little connection to nature, summers abroad where the perfect escape determined by marvel and exploration.
+While back home everything seemed grey and life had little connection to nature, summers abroad were the perfect escape determined by marvel and exploration.

 A few years ago I discovered working with hot glass.
 Glass (just like water) has different states of “being” or scientifically you could call these “phases” of matter.
 Water and glass trigger me in a similar way and are essential materials that I work with in my studio.